-Under our offer letter with Fletcher Payne, our Chief Financial Officer, Mr. Payne is entitled to an annual base salary, which is currently \$325,000, and is eligible for our benefits program, including life and disability insurance, medical, dental and vision, and 401K plans.
-In addition, in accordance with the terms of the letter agreement, Mr. Payne was awarded stock options grant to purchase 14,325 shares of our common stock at an exercise price per share equal to fair market value on the date of grant, the option being subject to four year monthly vesting, beginning on April 1, 2015.
+Under our offer letter with Fletcher Payne, our Chief Financial Officer, Mr. Payne is entitled to an annual base salary, which is currently \$335,244, and will also have the opportunity to earn an annual performance-based bonus of up to 52.5% of his base salary.
+Mr. Payne is eligible for our benefits program, including life and disability insurance, medical, dental and vision, and 401K plans.
+In addition, in accordance with the terms of the letter agreement, Mr. Payne was awarded stock options grant to purchase 955 shares of our common stock at an exercise price per share equal to fair market value on the date of grant, the option being subject to four-year monthly vesting, beginning on April 1, 2015.